Vannevelj/vannevel.net/src/pages/articles/2022-05-03---Plotting-Stacked-Bar-Charts-In-Rust/index.md

 }
 ```

+For each series we draw the entry.
+The entry is drawn for a particular date (i.e. the horizontal axis) and we return a `Rectangle` with the height of our value.

-However if now print this out, we can see that only the blue graph is displayed:
+However if we now print this out, we can see that only the blue graph is displayed:

 ![Chart with only one series](./output-intermediate.png)